 And IT consultants are no exception.
 For IT consultants, it’s important to identify risks to technology infrastructure and data, whether yours or a client’s, and develop a response plan to manage risks.

 For example, by preparing for potential threats, IT consultants can be better positioned to respond to cyber attacks and, in turn, minimize the impact of a cyber incident.
 But aside from data breaches, IT risks can also include hardware and software failure, human error, and even natural disasters, such as fires and floods.

 The IT sector has unique threats coming at it from every angle, and every IT system has gaps in its defense that make it vulnerable to certain risks.
-But recognizing weaknesses and addressing them as part of a risk management plan can help alleviate risks proactively.
+But recognizing weaknesses and addressing them as part of a IT risk management plan can help alleviate risks proactively.

 What’s more, having an IT risk management plan will help guide future decision-making about controlling and responding to threats without having to jeopardize goals.

 Conducting an IT Risk Assessment

 In order to respond to risks, you first have to know what the risks are and determine the threat they pose.
 That’s why a risk assessment is a critical part of any risk management plan.
 The following steps provide an overview of how to conduct an IT risk assessment.

 You can’t plan for what you don’t know.
 That’s why identifying risks is a vital first step in responding to potential threats.
 Things in the IT world frequently change, so it’s important to routinely look into what risks may come about, from where, and when they may occur.